Tools

 Mitutoyo Calipers

 A lot of people buying these expect to be more accurate than cheaper models, but that is usually not true.
 Most cheap calipers will hold +-0.001” just as well as these can.
 However, these do to tend to hold their zero better (i.e. after a full day of use without re-zeroing, they will still read zero when fully closed).
 You should always check your zero before measuring anything important though, so this makes minimal difference in my experience.
 The one massive advantage these have is their power draw.
 It is roughly an order of magnitude better than any other calipers on the market.
+They also feel significantly better in the hand.
+Some call this, the “Fizz Factor”

 As a final note, the steel is known to be better on these, so they should hold up a bit longer.